salihpehlivan/salihpehlivan/README.md

 - 👋 Hi, I’m Salih Pehlivan
-- I`m a network expert and DevOps engineer
+- I`m a network expert and DevOps engineer, working as a consultant of VP and executive GM.
-- 👀 I’m interested in Cloud Technologies and Network Automation
+- 👀 I’m interested in Cloud Technologies and Network Automation, and DevOps
-- 🌱 I’m currently learning AWS/DevOps
 - 📫 How to reach me salihpehlivan@gmail.com

 <!---